fengyunzaidushi/awesome-github-repos/data.md

 *   [nearmetips/DailiCode](https://github.com/nearmetips/DailiCode) - AI agent that is compatible with multiple LLM models

 *   [Kilo-Org/kilocode](https://github.com/Kilo-Org/kilocode) - Open Source AI coding assistant for planning, building, and fixing code.
-We frequently merge features from open-source projects like Roo Code and Cline, while building our own vision.
+We frequently merge features from open-source projects while building our own vision.
 Follow us: kilocode.ai/social

 *   [humanlayer/12-factor-agents](https://github.com/humanlayer/12-factor-agents) - What are the principles we can use to build LLM-powered software that is actually good enough to put in the hands of production customers?